Ahn Jae-hyun: Career

 Ahn Jae-hyun began his entertainment career as a fashion model in 2009, appearing in runway shows, magazine editorials and commercials.
 He gained recognition in 2011 while playing a delivery man in the cable variety show Lee Soo-geun and Kim Byung-man's High Society.

 He also appeared in several music videos, including "Sad Song" by Baek A-yeon, "Please Don't" by K.Will, and "Gone Not Around Any Longer" by Sistar19.

-In 2013, Ahn's popularity rose while playing actress Jun Ji-hyun's younger brother in the hit drama My Love from Another Star.
+In 2013, Ahn's popularity rose while playing actress Jun Ji-hyun's younger brother in the hit drama My Love from the Star.
 This led to more acting offers in 2014, including a role in police comedy You're All Surrounded and the webtoon film adaptation Fashion King.
 The same year, he was appointed to be MC for Mnet's weekly music program M Countdown.

 In 2015, Ahn played his first leading role as a vampire doctor in Blood, and appeared in the two-episode fantasy drama Snow Lotus Flower alongside Lee Ji-ah.

 In 2016, Ahn starred in tvN's romantic comedy series Cinderella with Four Knights, playing a chaebol and playboy vying for the main female lead's heart.
 He won the Top Excellence Award at the 9th Korea Drama Awards for his performance.
 He also joined the cast of travel reality show New Journey to the West, replacing Lee Seung-gi who enlisted in the army.
 The same year, he starred in the Chinese romance film Perfect Imperfection alongside Taiwanese actress Ady An.

 In 2017, Ahn was cast as the second lead in SBS's fantasy romance drama Reunited Worlds.
 In 2018, Ahn was cast in the romance melodrama The Beauty Inside.

 In 2019, Ahn returned to the small screen with a lead role in the romantic comedy drama Love with Flaws starring opposite Oh Yeon-seo.

 In 2022, Ahn published his first photo essay List of Things to Remember, which went on sale June 8, 2022 at offline bookstores nationwide.
 Later in February 2023, Ahn donated 10 million won from the 2022 exhibition to help orphans who have suffered from the coronavirus.